suvvenndu/docs.influxdata.com/content/telegraf/v1.7/plugins/processors.md

     parent: Plugins
 ---

 Processor plugins process metrics as they pass through and immediately emit results based on the values they process.
+For example, this could be printing all metrics or adding a tag to all metrics that pass through.

 > ***Note:*** Telegraf plugins added in the current release are noted with ` -- NEW in v1.7`.
 >The [Release Notes/Changelog](/telegraf/v1.7/about_the_project/release-notes-changelog) has a list of new plugins and updates for other plugins.
 See the plugin README files for more details.